-ENE456A: The Literatures of Multicultural North America: Canada (Offered in 2000-01 and alternate years)
+ENE456A: The Literatures of Multicultural North America: Canada

 This course introduces students to the concepts of bilingualism, biculturalism, multiculturalism, pluralism, and the way in which Canadian federal government policies have fostered the growth of hyphenated literatures.
 The students will analyze texts written by people from different cultural communities in Canada.
 Problems of integration and acculturation of ethnic Canadians are central features of these texts as is their social criticism.